TwilioQuest/ghw-twilio-guide/README.md

 - Write TwiML to respond to a text message.
 - Return that TwiML in response to a webhook.
-- Receive your reply on the DevPhone.
+- Receive your reply on the Dev Phone.

 ## Day 7: Join Twilio Field Operators to keep learning!